Books for Kidsby Award-winning Author & former NASA Flight Controller Marianne Dyson

 Download the docx file that includes All Grades.

 I'd be happy to visit your school or library & introduce your future Martians to their new planet.
-Check out my School/Library Programs.
+Print out and share this Welcome to Mars flier with your event coordinator.

 Welcome to Mars is an Outstanding Science Trade Book for Students K-12: 2016 (Books published in 2015).
 Posting says, "As NASA prepares for a future mission to Mars, moon explorer Buzz Aldrin offers valuable insights, based upon the latest thoughts on what it will take for human habitation on Mars to become a reality."
 The National Science Teachers Association.